HN-Gibson/Embarking-on-Your-CodeWars-Journey/README.md

 # Embarking on Your CodeWars Journey
 Solutions to three CodeWars problems:
--Even or Odd
+- Even or Odd
--Convert a Number to a String
+- Convert a Number to a String
--Vowel Count
+- Vowel Count